Cantinflas (film): Critical response

 Cantinflas received mixed reviews from critics.
-On Rotten Tomatoes, the film currently has a rating of 45%, based on 20 reviews, with an average rating of 5.6/10.
+On Rotten Tomatoes, the film currently has a rating of 48%, based on 21 reviews, with an average rating of 5.8/10.
+The website's critical consensus states: "Cantinflas focuses on the idol instead of the man and in spite of Óscar Janeada's padrísimo performance, this biopic feels like the GIF of what could've been a contender".
 On Metacritic, the film currently has a rating of 45 out of 100, based on 5 critics, indicating "mixed or average reviews".

 Accolades

 Ariel Awards

 The Ariel Awards are awarded annually by the Mexican Academy of Film Arts and Sciences in Mexico.
 Cantinflas received three awards out of five nominations.